angy91m/symcryptor/README.md

 * `data` Required - The encrypted data you want to decrypt
 * `key` Required - The key you have to use for decryption (it must be of 256-bit)
 * `hashKey` Optional - The key you have to use to verify signature of encrypted data (required if data was signed)
-* `customization` Optional - A string you have to pass to hash algorithm (like AAD in AES-GCM; required if it was passed during encryption)
+* `customization` Optional - Some data you have to pass to hash algorithm (like AAD in AES-GCM; required if it was passed during encryption)
 * `bytes` Optional - If `true` return `Uint8Array` instead of `Buffer` on fulfillment

 #### Return